MichaelBraun1994/michaelbraun1994.github.io/src/about.md

 # About Me

-I hold a M. Sc. in computer science and have been working with linux-based systems and C/C++ for over a decade.
-My professional interests lie primarily in software engineering and software architecture, with a strong emphasis on C++ and python development.
+I'm a software engineer based in Germany with an MSc in Computer Science and over ten years of experience working with Linux systems and C/C++.
+My main interests are in software engineering and architecture, with a focus on clean, maintainable code, C++ and Python development.

-This site serves as a space to document technical insights, development practices, and architectural considerations encountered throughout my work.
-It reflects both my commitment to clean, maintainable code and my ongoing exploration of my favorite topics - computer science, math and physics.
+This site is where I share technical insights, development practices, and architectural ideas from my projects and other sources.
+It’s also a space to explore topics that I care about in more depth, such as computer science, mathematics, and physics.

-Whether you're here to exchange ideas or simply browsing for inspiration, I appreciate your visit.
+Thanks for stopping by.
+Whether you're here to exchange ideas or simply browsing, I hope you find something useful.
+Feel free to reach out with suggestions or to start a conversation.